GaretJax/pop-analysis-suite/docs/advanced/command-subsystem.rst

           for i, path in enumerate(not_reported):
               print "{0:2d}: {1}".format(i+1, os.path.basename(path))

- 3. Suppose we want to allow the newly created subcommand to accept some optional (or required) flags and arguments; how can we add support for additional command line parsing to the current implementation?
+ 3. Suppose we want now to allow the newly created subcommand to accept some optional (or required) flags and arguments; how can we add support for additional command line parsing to the current implementation?

     Fortunately the whole ``pas`` commands subsystem is based around the `argparse <http://docs.python.org/dev/library/argparse.html>`_ module and
     adding options and arguments is straightforward.
-The ``pas`` command line parser builder looks if the module containing a command contains a callable named ``getparser`` and if it is the case it calls it passing the subcommand specific subparser instance to it.
+The ``pas`` command line parser builder looks if the module containing the command also contains a callable named ``getparser`` and, if it is the case, it calls it during the parser construction by passing the subcommand specific subparser instance to it.

-    If we want to add a flag allowing to turn off the list of unreported measures (thus only showing the total counts), we can proceed as follows::
+    If we want to add a ``--no-list`` flag allowing to turn off the list of unreported measures (thus only showing the total counts), we can proceed as follows::

       import os